wsonv/scnwithdqn/README.md

 Tried to apply concepts of SCN which is introduced in https://arxiv.org/abs/1802.08311 with Deep Q Network.

 Code is simple with one file.
 Commented on the code for detailed explanation.
-SCN is applied when building CNN
+SCN is applied when building CNN.

 Hyper Parameters are randomly chosen.
 Thus the learning might take a while.
 Because of lack of equipments, the code is tested only for whether it is working without errors.